Albert the Great

 Albert spent the next eight years traveling around Germany conducting various ecclesiastical tasks.
 Then in 1274 while he was traveling to the Council of Lyons Albert received the sad news of the untimely death of Thomas Aquinas, his friend and former student of many years.
 After the close of the Council Albert returned to Germany.
 There is evidence that he traveled to Paris in the year 1277 in order to defend Aquinas’ teaching, which was under attack at the university.
 In 1279, anticipating his death he drew up his own last will and testament.
 On November 15, 1280 he died and was buried in Cologne.
 On December 15, 1931 Pope Pius XI declared Albert both a saint and a doctor of the Church.
 On the 16th of December 1941 Pope Pius XII declared Albert the patron saint of the natural sciences.

-An examination of Albert's published writings reveals something of his understanding of philosophy in human culture.
+An examination of Albert’s published writings reveals something of his understanding of philosophy in human culture.
 In effect he prepared a kind of philosophical encyclopedia that occupied him up to the last ten years of his life.
 He produced paraphrases of most of the works of Aristotle available to him.
 In some cases where he felt that Aristotle should have produced a work, but it was missing, Albert produced the work himself.
-If he had produced nothing else it would be necessary to say that he adopts the Aristotelian philosophical-scientific program as his own.
-Albert's intellectual vision, however, was very great.
+If he had produced nothing else it would be necessary to say that he adopted the Aristotelian philosophical-scientific program and subordinated it to the Neoplatonic tradition.
+Albert’s intellectual vision, however, was very great.
 Not only did he paraphrase “The Philosopher” (as the medievals called Aristotle) but Porphyry, Boethius, Peter Lombard, Gilbert de la Porrée, the Liber de causis, and Ps.-Dionysius.
 He also wrote a number of commentaries on the Bible.
 In addition to all of this work of paraphrasing and commenting, in which Albert labored to prepare a kind of unified field theory of medieval Christian intellectual culture, he also wrote a number of works in which he developed his own philosophical-scientific-theological vision.
 Here one finds titles such as De unitate intellectus, Problemata determinate, De fato, De XV problematibus, De natura boni, De sacramentis, De incarnatione, De bono, De quattuor coaequaevis, De homine, and his unfinished Summa theologiae de mirabilis scientia Dei.

 Albert carefully prepared a paraphrase of Aristotle’s Organon (the logical treatises in the Aristotelian corpus).
 He then used the results of this paraphrase to address the problem of universals as he found it discussed in the philosophical literature and debates of the medieval philosophical culture.
 He defined the term universal as referring to “ … that which, although it exists in one, is apt by nature to exist in many.”
 Because it is apt to be in many, it is predicable of them.
 (De praed., tract II, c.
 1) He then distinguished three kinds of universals, those that pre-exist the things that exemplify them (universale ante rem), those that exist in individual things (universale in re), and those that exist in the mind when abstracted from individual things (universale post rem).

-Albert attempted to formulate an answer to Porphyry's famous problem of universals — namely, do the species according to which we classify beings exist in themselves or are they merely constructions of the mind?
-Albert appealed to his three-fold distinction, noting that a universal's mode of being is differentiated according to which function is being considered.
+Albert attempted to formulate an answer to Porphyry’s famous problem of universals—namely, do the species according to which we classify beings exist in themselves or are they merely constructions of the mind?
+Albert appealed to his three-fold distinction, noting that a universal’s mode of being is differentiated according to which function is being considered.
 It may be considered in itself, or in respect to understanding, or as existing in one particular or another.
-Both the nominalist and realist solutions to Porphyry's problem are thus too simplistic and lack proper distinction.
-Albert's distinction thus allowed him to harmonize Plato's realism in which universals existed as separate forms with Aristotle's more nominalistic theory of immanent forms.
+Both the nominalist and realist solutions to Porphyry’s problem are thus too simplistic and lack proper distinction.
+Albert’s distinction thus allowed him to harmonize Plato’s realism in which universals existed as separate forms with Aristotle’s more nominalistic theory of immanent forms.
 For universals when considered in themselves (secudum quod in seipso) truly exist and are free from generation, corruption, and change.
 If, however, they are taken in reference to the mind (refertur ad intelligentiam) they exist in two modes, depending on whether they are considered with respect to the intellect that is their cause or the intellect that knows them by abstraction.
 But when they are considered in particulars (secundum quod est in isto vel in illo) their existence is exterior to as well as beyond the mind, yet existing in things as individuated.

 Albert’s metaphysics is an adaptation of Aristotelian metaphysics as conditioned by a form of Neo-Platonism.
 His reading the Liber de causis as an authentic Aristotelian text influenced his understanding of Aristotle.
 It seems that Albert never realized the Neo-Platonic origin of the work.
 As with the other works of Aristotle he prepared a paraphrase of the work entitled De causis et processu universitatis, and used it as a guide to interpreting other works by Aristotle.
 However, he also used the writings of Pseudo-Dionysius to correct some of the doctrine found in the Liber de causis.